 It's a time-tested way of placing a portion of your disposable income into what, in the case of gold and silver, has been looked upon as real wealth for several thousand years.

 Nowadays, with well-documented reporting about the looming shortage of platinum and palladium, you can add these choices to the list, forming what I have referred to as the “precious metals four.”
-These are metals which while used primarily in industrial application, are now increasingly becoming the focus of stepped-up investment demand as well.
+These are metals that while used primarily in industrial applications, are now increasingly becoming the focus of stepped-up investment demand as well.